Versal/player-api/api.md

 * `playerApi.on('attributesChanged', function(attrs){...})`

-The callback receives the new dictionary of attributes for the gadget.
+The callback receives an object containing the new attributes for the gadget.
 The gadget should update the configuration visually.

 * `playerApi.on('learnerStateChanged', function(learnerState){...})`

-The callback receives the new dictionary of learner state for the gadget.
+The callback receives an object containing the new learner state for the gadget.
 The gadget should update the learner state visually.

 * `playerApi.on('editableChanged', function(attrs){...})`

-The callback receives a dictionary of the form `{editable: true/false}`.
-This value describes the new editable state for the gadget.
+The callback receives an object of the form `{editable: true/false}`.
+The value of `editable` describes the new editable state for the gadget.
 Accordingly, the gadget should switch to editing or back to learner's view.

 ## Messages from gadget to player